-The lens model posteriors from both teams were unblinded on October 22, 2021, and no more modification to the lens models were performed afterwards.
-We only performed tests to investigate the differences or the lack thereof between the two modelling teams\suyu{;} the final time-delay predictions are kept frozen at the values during unblinding.
+The lens model posteriors from both teams were un-blinded on October 22, 2021, and no further modification to the lens models was performed afterwards.
+We only performed tests to investigate the differences or the lack thereof between the two modelling teams\suyu{;} the final time-delay predictions are kept frozen at the values during un-blinding.
 Table \ref{tab:model_params_comparison} compares the model parameters, derived quantities, \ajsiv{predicted time delays} between \textsc{glee} and \textsc{lenstronomy}.
-We compare the unblinded time-delay predictions from the combination of lensing, kinematics, and line-of-sight analyses in Section \ref{sec:time_delay_comapare}.
-Then, we compare the lens model parameters and Fermat potential differences from lens modelling only in Section \ref{sec:model_param_compare}.
-We compare the pixelized PSF reconstructions between the software programs in Section \ref{sec:psf_comparison} and the computational requirements in Section \ref{sec:computational_requirement}.
-Finally, we discuss our findings in Section \ref{sec:discussion}.
+We compare the un-blinded time-delay predictions from the combination of lensing, kinematics, and LOS analyses in Sect. \ref{sec:time_delay_comapare}.
+Then, we compare the lens model parameters and Fermat potential differences from lens modelling only in Sect. \ref{sec:model_param_compare}.
+We compare the pixelized PSF reconstructions between the software programs in Sect. \ref{sec:psf_comparison} and the computational requirements in Sect. \ref{sec:computational_requirement}.
+Finally, we discuss our findings in Sect. \ref{sec:discussion}.

 \arraystretch{1.5}

 \arraystretch{1.0}